d-lynch95/Blue_Ocean_Travel/Testing.md

 ### Product Page

 - Users can also filter their view of the products based on different filters.
-They can view the products by changing the sort order from price either low to high or by rating.
+They can view the products by changing the sort order from price either low to high or by name.

 - Users can view individual tour information through this page ranging from price, region, departure date and product rating
 ![ProductPage](docs/features/Products.png)